12 Survival Words For Transportation In Tagalog

 Bisikleta

 The word “bisikleta” means “bicycle” in English.
 When the COVID-19 pandemic happened, many people resided using bicycles to go to work because there was no public transportation.
-Nowadays, there are still lots of people who are using bicycles to go to work, school, and other places.
+Nowadays, there are still lots of people who are using bicycles to go to work, school, and other places in the Philippines.

 Tricycle